Boeing 737 Next Generation: Design

-The wing was redesigned with a new thinner airfoil section, and a greater chord and increased wing span (by 16 ft) increased the wing area by 25%, which also increased total fuel capacity by 30%.
+The wing was redesigned with a new, thinner airfoil section, and a greater chord and increased wingspan (by 16 ft) increased the wing area by 25%, which also increased total fuel capacity by 30%.
 New quieter and more fuel-efficient CFM56-7B engines are used.
-Higher MTOWs are offered.
+Higher maximum takeoff weights are offered.
 The 737NG includes redesigned vertical stabilizers, and winglets are available on most models.

 The 737NG encompasses the -600, -700, -800, and -900 with improved performance and commonality retained from previous 737 models.
-The wing, engine, and fuel capacity improvements combined increase the 737's range by 900 nmi to over 3000 nmi, permitting transcontinental service.
+The wing, engine, and fuel-capacity improvements combined increase the 737's range by 900 nmi to over 3000 nmi, permitting transcontinental service.

 The Speed Trim System, introduced on the 737 Classic, has been updated for the 737NG to include a stall identification function.
-Originally inhibited in high alpha scenarios, STS operates at any speed on the 737NG.
-STS is triggered by airspeed sensor and commands Airplane Nose Down as the airplane slows down.
+Originally inhibited in high-alpha scenarios, STS operates at any speed on the 737NG.
+STS is triggered by airspeed sensor and commands airplane nose down as the airplane slows down.

 Interior

-The flight deck was upgraded with modern avionics, and passenger cabin improvements similar to those on the Boeing 777, including more curved surfaces and larger overhead bins than previous-generation 737s.
+The flight deck was upgraded with modern avionics, and passenger cabin improvements were made similar to those on the Boeing 777, including more curved surfaces and larger overhead bins than previous-generation 737s.
 The Next Generation 737 interior was also adopted on the Boeing 757-300.
 This improved on the previous interior of the Boeing 757-200 and the Boeing 737 Classic variants, the new interior became optional on the 757-200.

 In 2010, new interior options for the 737NG included the 787-style Boeing Sky Interior.
 It introduced new pivoting overhead bins (a first for a Boeing narrow-body aircraft), new sidewalls, new passenger service units, and LED mood lighting.
-Boeing's newer "Space Bins" can carry 50 percent more than the pivoting bins, thus allowing a 737-800 to hold 174 carry-on bags.
+Boeing's newer "Space Bins" can carry 50% more than the pivoting bins, thus allowing a 737-800 to hold 174 carry-on bags.
 Boeing also offered it as a retrofit for older 737NG aircraft.